vgwidt/sumi/README.md

 - [ ] Custom Fields

 ## Quickstart with Docker

-A base image (Dockerfile.base) is used to create an image with Rust and all the dependencies required (trunk, diesel, etc).
-Dockerfile then uses this image, copies the files from the project folder, then compiles it.

 1. Generate and place certificates in ./certificates/ folder (cert.pem & key.pem).
 Sample command to generate self-signed cert:
 ```